threat-defuser/threat-defuser.org/content/results.md

 ### Dissertations

+- Zhukova, Valentina.
+2026. *A Constructivist Approach to Russian Grammar: Lessons from the Russian Constructicon.* PhD Dissertation, UiT, The Arctic University of Norway.
+Tore Nesset main supervisor, Laura A. Janda secondary supervisor.

 - Obukhova, Anna.
 2024. *Svalbard through the prism of Russian media: A discourse and cognitive perspective.* PhD Dissertation, UiT, The Arctic University of Norway.
 Laura A. Janda main supervisor, Tore Nesset secondary supervisor.

 - Kara Kathleen Hodgson.
 2023. *Mastering the Arctic?
 Political Culture and colonialism in the Russian Far North.* PhD Dissertation, UiT, The Arctic University of Norway.
 Gunhild Hoogensen Gjørv supervisor.